memlayeronbtc/memlayer-btc2024/README.md

 3. The user sends the supported BTC runes to the BTC deposit address.
 As soon as this TX enters the mempool, Memlayer's CCIP gateway server picks it up

 ## sidechain track challenges
-1. **Scalable Payment Solutions Challenge** - It is not easy to use BTC runes for payments, games, or royalty rewards on the BTC L1 mainnet.
+1. **Scalable Payment Solutions Challenge** - Using BTC runes for payments, games, or royalty rewards is not easy on the BTC L1 mainnet compared to using ERC-20 on EVM chains.
 Solving the utility problem of runes with sidechains can fuel growth for the whole BTC ecosystem.
-Memlayer makes it easier to lift BTC runes to sidechains so that more utilities can be built using EVM smart contracts.
+Memlayer makes it easy to lift BTC runes to sidechains so more utilities can be built using EVM smart contracts.

 2. **Interoperability Tools Challenge** - Cross-chain interoperability is critical because there will be more sidechains.
 What would be the minimalist approach to have a protocol that supports multiple sidechains at once?
 Memlayer supports smart contracts from multiple EVM sidechains for accessing BTC data with a single gateway server.